Buffy the Vampire Slayer/Lessons

 Lessons is the first episode of the seventh season of Buffy the Vampire Slayer, and the one-hundred and twenty-third episode overall.
 As Sunnydale High reopens, Buffy sends Dawn off to her first day of high school.
 While at Sunnydale High, Buffy faces the undead entities of the people she failed to save.

-Guest Stars: Anthony Stewart Head (Rupert Giles), Alex Breckenridge (Kit Holburn), Kali Rocha (Halfrek), DB Woodside (Principal Robin Wood)
+Guest Starring: Alex Breckenridge (Kit Holburn), Kali Rocha (Halfrek)

-Co-Stars: Mark Metcalf (The Master), Juliet Landau (Drusilla), Harry Groener (Mayor Wilkins), George Hertzberg (Adam), Clare Kramer (Glory), Adam Busch (Warren), David Zepeda (Carlos), Jeremy Howard (Dead Nerd), Ken Strunk (Dead Janitor), Rachel Bella (Dead Girl), Ed F. Martin (Teacher), Simon Chernin (Student), Jeff Denton (Vampire)
+Co-Starring: Mark Metcalf (The Master), Juliet Landau (Drusilla), Harry Groener (Mayor Wilkins), George Hertzberg (Adam), Clare Kramer (Glory), Adam Busch (Warren), David Zepeda (Carlos), Jeremy Howard (Dead Nerd), Ken Strunk (Dead Janitor), Rachael Bella (Dead Girl), Ed F. Martin (Teacher), Simon Chernin (Student), Jeff Denton (Vampire)

 Contents |